ElinaBoman/rps2/README.md

 Responsive

 Design
-The main goal with the design of this website was to make it look fun and inviting.
-By using Balsamic Wireframe the basic structure of Dog Barkery was created.
-The pictures in the website that has been used are fun to look at but also clean and colorful.
-The dotted background was choosen because it had a very nice color palette and the dots matched the over all circle style of the website.
-A couple of divs along with all pictures were put inside circles.
-This was done to make the website playful and easy on the eye.
-Design
+The design of this site is very simple using light colors in the background.
+This is to not distract the user from the content.
+To make the site a bit more appeling there are orange borders around the main content.
+The orange color is matched with the orange details in the game-rules area.

 Features
 Existing Features